Skip to contents

 Vectorized predicate that tests whether values are valid scholarly identifiers of a given supported type.

-Validation is stricter than normalization.
-Values must conform to the canonical identifier syntax, and for identifier types with checksum algorithms (e.g., ORCID, ISBN, ISSN), checksum correctness is verified.
+For identifier types with checksum algorithms (e.g., ORCID, ROR, ISNI, ISBN, ISSN), checksum correctness is verified.
+The same checksum rules apply to normalize_scholid().

 Inputs that are NA yield NA.
 Non-matching values return FALSE.